About Don’t Kvetch, Organize!

 Who is the course meant for?

-- People who want to learn how they can have a meaningful impact on issues that impact them and people they care about
+- People who want to learn how they can have a meaningful impact on issues they care about, without it taking over their whole life

 - People who want to explore how Judaism or their Jewish identity can strengthen and be strengthened by their commitment to having a meaningful impact